Abdelrhman-Ellithy/Ellithium/README.md

 - **Modular Design**: A well-structured and modular framework promoting code reuse and easy maintenance.
 - **Executing OS Commands**: Execute system commands via the built-in **Command Executor Interface**.
 - **API Testing**: Full support for API testing with **Rest Assured** for RESTful services.
+- **Database Testing**: Extends coverage to both SQL and NoSQL databases, including MySQL, SQL Server, PostgreSQL, Oracle, IBM DB2, Couchbase, MongoDB, and Redis, enabling comprehensive backend testing.
+- **Mobile Testing**: Test native, hybrid, and mobile apps on Android and IOS, with Appium integration and support for real devices and emulators.
 - **Test Data Generation**: Dynamically generate test data using **Java Faker** for realistic names, emails, addresses, and more.
 - **CI/CD Integration**: Seamless integration with popular CI/CD tools such as **Jenkins**, **GitHub Actions**, and **GitLab**.
 - **Exception Handling**: Robust mechanisms for capturing exceptions during test execution.